Adaptive Diffusion Models for Sparse-View Motion-Corrected Head Cone-beam CT: Abstract

 \section{Abstract}

-\Ac{CBCT} is a imaging modality widely used in head and neck diagnostics due to its accessibility and lower radiation dose.
+\Ac{CBCT} is an imaging modality widely used in head and neck diagnostics due to its accessibility and lower radiation dose.
 However, its relatively long acquisition times make it susceptible to patient motion, especially under sparse-view settings used to reduce dose, which can result in severe image artifacts.
-In this work, we propose a novel framework, \ac{JRM} with \ac{ADM}, that simultaneously addresses motion compensation and sparse-view reconstruction in head \ac{CBCT}.
+In this work, we propose a novel framework combining \ac{JRM} with an \ac{ADM} that simultaneously addresses motion compensation and sparse-view reconstruction in head \ac{CBCT}.
 Leveraging recent advances in diffusion-based generative models, our method integrates a wavelet-domain diffusion prior into an iterative reconstruction pipeline to guide the solution toward anatomically plausible volumes while estimating rigid motion parameters in a blind fashion.
 We evaluate our method on simulated motion-affected \ac{CBCT} data derived from real clinical \ac{CT} volumes.
-Experimental results demonstrate that \ac{JRM}-\ac{ADM} substantially improves reconstruction quality over traditional model-based and learning-based baselines, particularly in highly undersampled scenarios.
-Our approach enables motion-robust and low-dose \ac{CBCT} imaging, paving the way for improved clinical viability.
+Experimental results demonstrate that \ac{JRM}-\ac{ADM} achieves consistent quantitative improvements over both traditional and learning-based baselines.
+In highly undersampled cases, \ac{JRM}-\ac{ADM} improves \ac{PSNR} by more than 4~dB and \ac{SSIM} by 0.10 compared to the baseline \ac{MC} reconstruction method.
+These results highlight the potential of our approach to enable motion-robust, low-dose \ac{CBCT} imaging, paving the way for improved clinical viability.
+The project page is available at \url{https://antoinedepaepe.github.io/jrm-adm-io/}.

 \acresetall